YunoHost/doc/app_haste.md

 ## Configuration

-This Haste package for Yunohost includes the [`haste` command](https://github.com/diethnis/standalones/blob/master/hastebin.sh), allowing you to share content from terminal:
+This Haste package for YunoHost includes the [`haste` command](https://github.com/diethnis/standalones/blob/master/hastebin.sh), allowing you to share content from terminal:

 ```bash
 cat something | haste